 Shelburne Museum is located upon land sacred to the Western Abenaki people.
 Called N’dakinna, or “our homeland,” this place has long served as an important site of meeting and cultural exchange.
 We honor and celebrate the Abenaki’s rich history as the traditional and ongoing stewards of these lands and waters.
 We remember that this land is unceded and recognize the enduring injustices rooted in colonialism and systemic oppression faced by Indigenous peoples.
 With humility and gratitude, we remain committed to sustaining meaningful relationships with Indigenous peoples to share this land as a place to gather, learn, and thrive.

-Shelburne Museum acknowledges the complex and controversial history of the capital provided by Museum founder Electra Havemeyer Webb in the creation of the institution in 1947.
+Shelburne Museum acknowledges the complex history of the capital provided by Museum founder Electra Havemeyer Webb in the creation of the institution in 1947.
 The Havemeyer family immigrated to New York from Germany as sugar bakers and subsequently made their fortune by industrializing the process of refining sugar over three generations, including founding the American Sugar Refining Company (later Domino Sugar) in 1887, and ultimately controlling the commodity in the United States through a monopoly in the late 19th century.
 The industry relied on the harvesting of sugar cane by enslaved peoples and their descendants in the Caribbean as well as the processing of that raw material by immigrant workers laboring in harsh and dangerous conditions.
 Profits from the sugar industry enabled privileged opportunities for the Havemeyer family and ultimately provided the resources inherited by Electra Havemeyer Webb that were central to the origin of Shelburne Museum.